The Parallel Agent Economy

 This entry is part 5 of 6 in the series The Parallel Agent Economy

 When an AI agent sends an email before you’ve reviewed it, people blame the model.
 They’re blaming the wrong thing.
 The model did its job.
 The management system failed.
-A human invoice clerk spots a weird date format on a … Continue reading
+A human invoice clerk spots a weird date format on a vendor PDF and quietly corrects it.
+An agent hits the same edge case and retries … Read more

 The Governance Gap Is the AI Adoption Gap